nnormandin/nnormandin.github.io/_posts/2017-07-01-yellowfin.md

 Using the CIFAR10 deep CNN example from the Keras example repository, I was able to make a [**working example**](https://github.com/nnormandin/YellowFin_Keras/blob/master/examples/cifar10_cnn.py) of my modified YellowFin in Keras.

 This is great, but I think it's useful to validate new tools on data sets that aren't part of the normal machine learning milieu.
-I'm playing around with some financial time series data right now (using 100 days of OHLCV data to forecast returns using hybrid recurrent/self normalizing networks), and I'm having a lot of trouble tuning the learning rate to properly traing my models.
+I'm playing around with some financial time series data right now (using 100 days of OHLCV data to forecast returns using hybrid recurrent/self normalizing networks), and I'm having a lot of trouble tuning the learning rate to properly train my models.
 Hopefully YellowFin is the answer I've been looking for.